stevanapter/hypertree/README.md

 -----------

 Hypertree calculates rollups on every Y-axis drilldown event, and on every X- or XY-pivot event, and on every update to the underlying data.

-Our rollup algorithm performs well in the case of medium-sized tables, and for tables with not too many rollups and/or not too many exposed subnodes.

 Dynamic rollups: